What is this quest? It’s what Joseph Campbell calls the Hero’s Journey. It always begins with the call. Does this spiritual quest resonate with you?

-The Enneagram of Personality is a tool that helps us understand the mechanisms of Ego, personality, and instinct.
-Modern psychology and the Enneagram share many of the same concepts and authors.
-Borrowing and then building on the work of others was and remains a common practice.
+You will find modern psychology and the Enneagram share many of the same concepts and authors.
+Borrowing and then building on the work of others is a common practice.
 For instance, Jungian psychology parallels the structure of the Enneagram.
 It has nine processes of consciousness.

 The core of the Enneagram Personality Profile is a series of questionnaires.
-If you provide honest answers, you will get an accurate profile of your personality.
+If you provide honest answers, you will get an accurate personality profile.
 The scientific method of testing verifies the accuracy of this tool.
 The system goes beyond identification into deeper thought processes and beliefs.
 It integrates spiritual and psychological understanding.
-It will lead you to an understanding of the source of your personal power.
+It will help you understand the source of our “personal power.”

 When you say spiritual practice, many people think of meditation.
 Seated and moving forms of meditation are the centerpiece of spiritual exploration.
-The practice of meditation is now common knowledge.
-Both seated and moving meditation bring many health and wellness benefits.

-Seated meditation is the heart of many spiritual practices.
-Meditation is a range of mental tools for exploring consciousness.
-It has everything from Mindfulness Meditation through Japa or Transcendental Meditation (TM).
-And also includes more advanced practices like the Siddhis of Patanjali.
+Seated meditation is the heart of the spiritual practice for many people.
+Meditation is an essential tool for exploring consciousness.
+Seated meditation includes everything from a primary two-step method, Mindfulness Meditation and Japa or Transcendental Meditation (TM).
+This modality also has advanced practices like the Siddhis of Patanjali.

 Awareness Expansion Tools

-This group is a mix of tools dealing with awareness and perception.
-This group of processes starts with the Shamanic Journey or Guided Meditation.
-It also includes lucid dreaming, third-eye awakening exercises, and techniques to improve memory.
-Another important tool is the spiritual journal or book of shadows.
-This is your best coach.
-It also includes exercises like automatic writing.
+Another essential tool is the spiritual journal or book of shadows; it’s your personal life coach.
+This modality also includes exercises like automatic writing and exploring memories.
 You could list these tools among some groups.
 However, we like to list them separately because of their importance to awareness.

-The Shamanic Journey is probably man’s first spiritual technology.
-This traditional method is at the core of many indigenous cultures.
-It serves as evidence of the historical importance of the inner quest.
+The Shamanic Journey is probably man’s first technology for exploring consciousness.
+This traditional method is at the core of many indigenous cultures, and it serves as evidence of the historical importance of the inner quest.

-There are many variations on this theme, but all use essentially the same formula.
-Rhythm is a key element that regulates heart rate and breathing.
-Then the mind projects an inner world providing the lucid journey.
 A Shaman is a person who guides people through this journey in the spirit world.
 However, you can take this inward journey by yourself.
 This tool for changing awareness uses a range of seated and moving forms.

 The last group is healing practices.
 This group includes a diverse set of tools such as Pe Jet, which comes from Indonesia, and Reiki and Shiatsu come from Japan.
-Vedic medicine is also available, along with other traditional healing forms.
+We teach Vedic medicine, along with other traditional healing forms.
 Self-care is a vital part of this group.
+Because to help others, we must be in optimal health.
 Our overall health and wellness affect every aspect of life.

 Using any healing method is a natural outlet for our positive energy.
 Many people come to the healing arts as a secondary interest.
-Then they find it is an enjoyable way of giving back and helping others.
+They find it an enjoyable way of giving back and helping others.

 Frequently Asked Questions

-- Can I create my own path?
+- Can I create “my own path?”
 Yes.
 Most definitely.

 - Will the practice of these methods make me more spiritually aware?
 Yes.
 Many of these open your spiritual gifts.